ResultadosDigitais/feature_flagger/README.md

 end
 ```

-If you already have your file on redis and prefer not to keep a copy in your application, add the folow code to the configuration box:
+If you already have your manifest on Redis and prefer not to keep a copy in your application, add the following code to the configuration block:

 ```ruby
 require 'feature_flagger/manifest_sources/storage_only'